aradinbar/stockbot/README.md

 # STOCKBOT

- analyzing current sp500 stocks by implementing my own analysys inspired by  benjamin-graham's algorithm.
+ analyzing current sp500 stocks by implementing an analysys inspired by  benjamin-graham's algorithm.

 ## General Arhictecture